 Adding Metadata for Naim Wav Rips

-For a long time Naim users have had to make a decision between using Uncompressed Wav without metadata or converting to Compressed Flac.
+Any Naim Uniti customer that needs to transfer their ripped files to other systems had to make a decision between Uncompressed Wav without portable metadata or converting to Compressed Flac.
 This allowed metadata to be stored but at the possible expense of sound quality since the Flac files are compressed.

 When the above option is enabled if you have any folders that contain Naim wav rips plus the Amginfo.xml or cddb.txt file then the metadata is now automatically embedded into the Wav files themselves, this can now be read and used by most applications and players.
 Because the files are local and no searching on the Internet is required this process is extremely fast, songs can be processed at a rate of about 1,000 songs a minute.